NadiaRozman/ML_Regression_Startup_Profit_Prediction/README.md

 ## 📌 Project Overview

-This project applies and compares multiple **machine learning regression algorithms** to predict **startup profitability** based on investment allocation across core business functions.
+This project applies and compares multiple **machine learning regression models** to predict **startup profitability** based on how investments are allocated across key business functions.

-Inspired by my [Drug Classification ML project](https://github.com/NadiaRozman/ML_Classification_Drug_Prediction), this notebook focuses on:
+The project emphasizes:

-- Systematic **model comparison**
+- Systematic **comparison of model performance**
-- Clear **code justification**
+- Transparent and well-reasoned **model and code justification**
-- Translating model outputs into **business insights**
+- Translation of technical results into **actionable business insights**

-> **Objective:** Predict startup profit and identify which machine learning models perform best for continuous business forecasting tasks.
+> **Objective:** To forecast startup profits and determine which regression models are most effective for continuous business prediction tasks.

 ---